-- Received a Federal Pell Grant during the current award year; - Meeting the eligibility criteria for a participating provider's existing low-income internet program; - Participation in one of these assistance programs: - Free and Reduced-Price School Lunch Program or School Breakfast Program, including at U.S. Department of Agriculture (USDA) Community Eligibility Provision schools. - SNAP
+- Received a Federal Pell Grant during the current award year; - Meeting the eligibility criteria for a participating provider's existing low-income internet program; - Participation in one of these assistance programs: - Free and Reduced-Price School Lunch Program or School Breakfast Program, including at U.S. Department of Agriculture (USDA) Community Eligibility Provision schools. - o SNAP - o Medicaid - Federal Housing Assistance, including: - Housing Choice Voucher (HCV) Program (Section 8 Vouchers) - o Project-Based Rental Assistance (PBRA)/Section 202/ Section 811 - o Public Housing - Affordable Housing Programs for American Indians, Alaska Natives or Native Hawaiians - Supplemental Security Income (SSI) - o WIC - Veterans Pension or Survivor Benefits - o or Lifeline; - Participation in one of these assistance programs and lives on qualifying Tribal lands: - o Bureau of Indian Affairs General Assistance - o Tribal TANF - o Food Distribution Program on Indian Reservations - Tribal Head Start (income based)

-- Medicaid

-- Federal Housing Assistance, including:

-- Housing Choice Voucher (HCV) Program (Section 8 Vouchers)

-- Project-Based Rental Assistance (PBRA)/Section 202/ Section 811

-- Public Housing

-- Affordable Housing Programs for American Indians, Alaska Natives or Native Hawaiians

-- Supplemental Security Income (SSI)

-- WIC

-- Veterans Pension or Survivor Benefits

-- or Lifeline;

-- Participation in one of these assistance programs and lives on qualifying Tribal lands:

-- Bureau of Indian Affairs General Assistance

-- Tribal TANF

-- Food Distribution Program on Indian Reservations

-- Tribal Head Start (income based)

-The annual rate for the low-cost affordable plan offered by providers must be 1% of 200% of the total 4-member household income of the Federal Poverty Guidelines in 2023, inclusive of all taxes, fees, and charges.
-In addition, providers will be required to allow subscribers to apply the Affordable Connectivity Program Benefit, or any State or Federal successor plan, toward the low-cost plan.
+In addition, providers will be required to allow subscribers to apply the ACP Benefit, or any State or Federal successor plan, toward the low-cost plan.
 The proposed low-cost plan may not be subject to data caps, surcharges, usage-based throttling, service installation fees, activation fees, equipment purchase fees, or any other recurring or non-recuring fees that add to a customer rate.
 Also, if, after the establishment of its low-cost plan, the provider offers another low-cost plan with higher speeds, the provider will be required to permit its existing low-cost subscribers to upgrade to the new low-cost plan at no additional cost.
-The NBO will require submission of a low-cost plan and score the proposed affordable plan as defined in Section 2.4.2.
-All providers are encouraged to place links to information about the Affordable Connectivity Program in conspicuous locations on their websites.
+NBO will require submission of a low-cost plan and score the proposed affordable plan as defined in Section 2.4.2.
+All providers are encouraged to place links to information about the ACP in conspicuous locations on their websites.